headspinio/appium-tizen-tv-driver/packages/tizen-remote/README.md

 ## Features

 - Connects to a Tizen device's remote control service via WebSocket
+- Automatic pairing of remote control with the device (token stored per host)
 - Allows automation of keypresses
 - Supports auto-reconnection on unexpected disconnect
 - Supports multiple connection attempts with exponential backoff